-This red posole recipe, also known as pozole rojo, is an easy Mexican soup that’s made with chicken or pork and dried chiles.
+This red chicken posole recipe, also known as pozole rojo de pollo, is an easy Mexican soup that’s made with chicken, hominy, and dried chiles.
 It’s a soupy, stewy, satisfying sorta supper.

 What’s the difference between posole and hominy?